 Why does energy usage vary so much?

 Washing machines all have the exactly the same parts.
 All of which are virtually identical.
 Trust me, if you strip a dozen different brands down and place all parts side by side there’s hardly any difference.
-All washing machines just take in water, swish it around and heat it up.

-The only part which uses any significant electricity at all is the heating element and I can’t see how you can make one which uses less electricity.
 If you make one smaller (so that it does use less electricity) it won’t get as hot and will take longer to heat the water and end up costing the same.

 Differences in the amount of water used on the wash cycle could explain a difference in energy usage.
 But these days they all use pretty much as little water as possible.